Charlotte000/TracerX/README.md

 ![](img/image2.png)

 # Features
-- Geometries:
+- Supports several geometries, including:
-    - Sphere
+    - Spheres
-    - Axis-aligned box
+    - Axis-aligned boxes
-    - Triangle
+    - Triangles
-- Configurable ray per frame count
+- Configurable ray per frame count to control the quality of the output image
-- Simple environment
+- Implements a simple environment that can be configured to your liking
-- Camera's lens distortion
+- Allows camera lens distortion to be adjusted, including:
     - Focal length
     - Blur strength
-- Progressive rendering
+- Uses progressive rendering for fast and efficient image generation
-- Different material's properties (for more information visit [PBR materials](https://learn.microsoft.com/en-us/azure/remote-rendering/overview/features/pbr-materials)):
+- Supports a range of material types, including (for more information visit [PBR materials](https://learn.microsoft.com/en-us/azure/remote-rendering/overview/features/pbr-materials)):
-    - Albedo color
+    - Albedo
     - Roughness
     - Metalness
-    - Metalness color
-    - Emission color
-    - Emission strength
+    - Emission
-    - Fresnel color
-    - Fresnel strength
+    - Fresnel
-- Visual mode
-- CLI mode

-# ToDo
     - Refraction
-- Texture support
+- Provides a visual mode for easy manipulation of the environment and materials
+- Offers a command-line interface (CLI) for advanced users

 # Visual Mode Control
 - WASD - camera left, right, forward, backward movement